Obscur4ns/UKSF_Factions/Takistan/01_takistani_national_resistance_research_brief.md

 - TNR is INDEPENDENT/GUER.
 - TNR is a locally rooted Takistani movement.
 - TNR is nationalist/local rather than transnational.
-- TNR is distinct from NTEF.
+- TNR is distinct from NTE.
-- TNR is hostile to NTEF by default.
+- TNR is hostile to NTE by default.
 - TNR is hostile/contested with the Takistani government by default.
 - TNR can negotiate and cooperate pragmatically.
 - TNR contains multiple political/local currents.